jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > equality always feels like a loss to the people who were previously unfairly ahead

 > El gran artista es ante todo un gran viviente

+> We accept the love we think we deserve